 How do ticks spread and get into our gardens?

-Small mammals such as mice, shrews, squirrels, opossums, etc. that live in forests and meadows, plains, and prairies are the main spreaders of small larvae or nymph ticks.
-Also in cities and inner-city parks, there are more rodents, foxes, raccoons, coyotes, pigeons than you can imagine.
-They are also great hosts for ticks and help spread them.
+In forests and meadows, plains and prairies are lots of small mammals like mice, shrews, squirrels, possums, and what else.
+Even in cities and inner-city parks, there are more rodents, foxes, raccoons, coyotes, pigeons than people imagine.
+They make great hosts for ticks and help spread them.

-We see ticks are everywhere, in the forests, natural reserves, agricultural land, and even in our cities.
-And everywhere are animals such as rabbits, skunks, red foxes, deer, elk, wild boar, bears, wolves, etc., all are potential hosts to ticks that ensure the spread and increase in the tick population.
+In the forests, natural areas and even agricultural land around our cities there are many animals such as rabbits, skunks, red foxes, deer, elk, wild boar, bears, wolves, etc., all are potential hosts to ticks that ensure the spread and increase in the tick population.

 Where do ticks commonly wait for a host?